0xMayo/Lirium-Protocol-V2/README.md

 ## 👋 Overview

 Lirium Protocol is a groundbreaking platform designed to revolutionize the future of Decentralized Finance (DeFi).
 We envision a world where individuals have complete control over their digital assets and financial transactions, empowered by a secure, transparent, and efficient blockchain ecosystem.
-Lirium Protocol fosters innovation in the digital economy, putting the power back in your hands .
+Lirium Protocol fosters innovation in the digital economy, putting the power back in your hands.

 ## 💻 Tech Stack